d3b4g/leonids/_posts/enum.md

 Active Directory Red Team Domain Enumeration

-Enumeration is very crucial in any engagement, in this post i will cover how you can enumerate microsoft Active Directorywith Powerview.
+You just cant throw exploit here and there and expect to work.
+Enumeration is the key for any successful engagement, in this module i will cover how you can enumerate microsoft Active Directory with Powerview and native windows functionalities.
 Powerview includes many commands to enumerate and manage the active directory.
 I will demostrate the commands i mostly use in Active Directory assessments.

 ##### Get-NetDomain